playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Moreover, this can directly impact your applications' functionality as well.
 Let's take a look at how that can happen:

-## Broken Production Code
+## Broken Production Code {#broken-prod-code}

-Imagine you're building an alarm clock application.
+Imagine that you are building an alarm clock application.
 You want to have the following functionality:

 - Show the remaining time on an alarm
 - Show a "wake up" screen